 First, we see a picture of a cassock:

-In this picture, I am wearing a plain cassock.
-It can be worn by anyone who leads worship, including lay people.
+A plain cassock.
+It can also be worn without the clergy collar by anyone who leads worship, including lay people.

 A Roman cassock has buttons or snaps down the front.
 An Anglican cassock is generally double breasted.
 Mine is halfway between the two.
 The cassock has a cloth cincture, which you are not able to see, because of the black-on-black effect.